 So, should you find yourself in the Middle East or Africa and wish to consolidate your assets or plan for your retirement, you may find a Clifford Chance office nearby to advocate on your behalf.

-Do you need to find a law tutor Manchester or in Glasgow?
+Do you need to find a legal studies teacher Sydney or in Perth?

 Make sure to learn all the common legal terms you might need.

 Not surprisingly, this international law firm is also a member of the Magic Circle.

 Founded in London in 1930, this firm managed the abdication crisis of King Edward VIII, effectively establishing their sterling reputation.
 By the time WWII broke out, A&O, as it is informally known, was known as the city’s leading law firm.